nikhilnagrale2/OOPS/README.md

 ## Polymorphism

-- Polymorphism is an object-oriented programming concept that refers to the ability of a variable, function or object to take on multiple forms.
-The classic example is of the Shape class and all the classes that are inherited from it, such as: Rectangle, Triangle, Circle
+- Polymorphism is an object-oriented programming concept that refers to the ability of a variable, function or object (Entity) to have multiple forms.

+- Ex1:
+- We can have an operator “+” that is the binary addition operator which behaves differently when the operands change.
+For Example, when both the operands are numeric, it performs addition.
+- On the other hand, when the operands are string, it acts as concatenation operator.
+Thus polymorphism, in a nutshell, means an entity taking up many forms or behaving differently under different conditions.

 ## Types of Polymorphism _IMP_